Vegan Dips, Salad Dressings, and Sauces

 1. Cook tomatillos in pot of boiling water until soft but still whole, approximately 4 minutes.
 Drain.

-2. Place tomatillos in food processor or Vitamix blender.
+2. Place tomatillos in food processor or blender.
 Add remaining ingredients, and purée.
 Transfer to a bowl.
 Season with salt and pepper.
 (Can be made 1 day ahead.
 Cover and chill.)

 Yield: 2 3/4 cups